zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 ## Section 4A: Creating calibration data files

-Each recording must have a calibration file assigned to it.
+In order to perform automated sleep scoring, each recording must have a calibration file assigned to it.
 This file lets AccuSleep transform features of the EEG and EMG data so that they are in the same range as the classifier's training data.
 You can use the same calibration file for multiple recordings, as long